todbot/blink1/docs/blink1control-app-reqs.md

 ### 1.1.
 Background

-Blink1Control is an application used to mediate between events on the Net and the user's computer and the blink(1) USB RGB LED notification device.
+Blink1Control is a desktop application used to mediate between events on the Net and/or the user's computer and the blink(1) USB RGB LED notification device.
 When an event important to the user occur, the blink(1) plays a color pattern of the user's choosing.

 The original release of Blink1Control had a uniform UI across Mac & Windows platforms.
-This UI was written in HTML5/Javascript and the underlying platform-specific local HTTP server and application logic was written in Cocoa and .NET, respectively.
+This UI was written in HTML5/Javascript and the underlying platform-specific local HTTP server and application logic was written in Cocoa (Mac) or .NET (Windows).
 Managing three separate codebases (HTML,Cocoa,.NET) is problematic, and it's hoped that a unified codebase in Qt will make future updates easier and faster to accomplish.